CloudM-Migrate/documentation/Engineering-Reference/O365DestinationAO.md

 {: .no_toc }
 Default Value: Off

-If thems site does not exist in the destination, keep this off so the migration uses a Prestage Teams location.
+If the Teams site does not exist in the destination, keep this off so the migration uses a Prestage Teams location.
 This is a faster migration and more user friendly.
 If the destination Team site already exists, turn this on to prevent an error from occuring.

 Change Conditions: ??